Contrast-Security-OSS/docs/content/developer/sdk/java/SampleTutorial.md

 The jar can then be located within the target directory and configured within your own project.

-### Common Tasks Within Plugins
+## Common Tasks Within Plugins

-The first thing you will probably like to do when creating the plugin is to create an instance of the Contrast SDK.
-The SDK has two constructors which require a username, apiKey, serviceKey, and optionally an apiUrl.
+The first thing you are likely to do when creating the plugin is to create an instance of the Contrast SDK.
+The SDK has two constructors which require a username, apiKey, serviceKey, and (optionally) an apiUrl.
 Your username, apiKey and serviceKey can be found within your instance of TeamServer.

 ```Java
 String username = "contrast_username";